 Psychologically, for a lot of people, it’s easier to grow something that is established.
 It can be the same amount of work to go from 0 to 1 than 1 to 10.

-Before you go ahead and purchase a website, make sure you do your research, aka due diligence.
+Before you go ahead and purchase a website though, make sure you do some very critical research, aka due diligence.